nmfs-ost/AA-SI_GCPSetup/README.md

   <img src="assets/logo.png" alt="Project Logo" width="70%">
 </p>

-This guide provides step-by-step instructions to set up a Google Cloud Platform (GCP) Workstation for use with the **AA-SI (Advanced Acoustics - Scientific Integration)** toolset.
+Welcome! 👋 This guide will walk you through setting up a Google Cloud Platform (GCP) Workstation for use with the **AA-SI (Advanced Acoustics – Scientific Integration)** toolset.
+Whether this is your first time deploying a workstation or you're returning to refresh your environment, the steps below are designed to get you up and running quickly and confidently.

+If you get stuck at any point, don't worry — each section includes screenshots and notes to help you along the way.

 ---

-## ➊ Setup Prerequisites
+## ➊ Before You Begin

-This setup assumes:
+Before starting, please make sure you have the following:

-1. You maintain a NOAA Gmail account.
+1. **A NOAA Gmail account** that is active and accessible.
-2. You are authorized to deploy GCP Workstations hosted by NMFS - Office of Science and Technology.
-If you do not have this set up navigate to : [https://github.com/enterprises/noaa-nmfs](https://github.com/enterprises/noaa-nmfs)
+2. **Authorization to deploy GCP Workstations** hosted by NMFS – Office of Science and Technology.
+   - If you don't yet have this access, please start here: [https://github.com/enterprises/noaa-nmfs](https://github.com/enterprises/noaa-nmfs)

+> 💡 **Two important values you'll need later:**
+> - **Your Account** → your full NOAA email address (e.g., `first.last@noaa.gov`).
+This is what you'll substitute for `{{ACCOUNT}}` in the commands below.
+> - **The Project ID** → `ggn-nmfs-aa-dev-1`.
+This is the shared AA-SI project — you do not need to change or create it.
+Just use it exactly as written.
+>
+> These two are commonly mixed up, so it helps to keep them straight from the start: **Account = you**, **Project = the shared AA-SI workspace**.

 ---

 ## ➋ GCP Workstation Configuration

-### 1. Navigate to GCP Workstations Console
+### 1. Navigate to the GCP Workstations Console

 Open your browser and go to: [https://console.cloud.google.com/workstations/overview](https://console.cloud.google.com/workstations/overview)